mdavis-xyz/friggeri-letter/README.md

 * I tinkered with the spacing of the column where you enter the years, so that new line breaks are automatic.
 * I changed the link coloring, so that links are the same colour as everything else
 * I got rid of the bibliography stuff, because who needs a bibliography in a resume?
 * I adjusted the *aside* section (the contacts in the left margin), so now they appear on every page.
-That means changing `aside` from an environment to a command.
+The motivation for this is in case the pages of a hard copy get separated.
+In the example, the name appears in the contact details in all but the first page (because it's in the header on the first page).
+This template change means changing `aside` from an environment to a command.
 So look at the example to see the new syntax.

 ![resume-printscreen][resume-printscreen]